NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/The Waxworks.md

 * * *

-**Effect** You cause two 30-foot lines of hot wax to extend out of the card as you present it.
+**Effect** You cause two @Template\[line|distance:30\]s of hot wax to extend out of the card as you present it.
 The two lines must both start at you and extend in different directions.
 If you are at least 15th level, you can create a third line, and if you're at least 19th level you can create a fourth line.
 All creatures in the area must attempt a Fortitude check save against your class DC or spell DC.

 * * *